 ZMT Wins BGTW Award

-Erbil, Kurdistan Region of Iraq – November 2025 — The Zagros Mountain Trail (ZMT) has been named “Best Wider World Tourism Project” by the British Guild of Travel Writers (BGTW), marking a groundbreaking moment for sustainable and community-based tourism in the Kurdistan Region of Iraq.
+In November 2025, the Zagros Mountain Trail (ZMT) was named “Best Wider World Tourism Project” by the British Guild of Travel Writers (BGTW), marking a groundbreaking moment for sustainable and community-based tourism in the Kurdistan Region of Iraq.

 The award celebrates not only the beauty of Kurdistan’s mountains, but also the dedication of the communities, guides, and local hosts who have built the trail from the ground up.